jinit24/Scrabble-bot/docs/index.md

 So there are 4 basic cases :
 1. End point of new word is on the board
 2. Starting point of new word is on the board
-3. One or more letters of the new word is connected side-on to an exisiting word on the board
+3. One or more letters of the new word is connected side-on to an existing word on the board
 4. New word uses one or more tiles of existing word on the board.
 (But not case 1 or case 2)

 For the examples - <strong> New letters placed are shown in uppercase. </strong>